 Every woman at some point in her pregnancy has the thought “Uh oh, this thing has to come out!”

 …or some version of this sentiment.
 Are you ready?
 Were you ready last time?
 Will you be ready next time?
+Could you use more support, or to feel listened to?
 Why do it the hard way, struggling through on your own?

 Whether this is your first or 10th pregnancy, you probably have questions.

-Of course listen to the guidance from your OBGYn and/or Midwife at your appointments, but who is available with accurate information for your day-to-day questions, or to help you actually do the suggestions you’ve been given?
+Of course work with the guidance from your OBGYn and/or Midwife, but a Doula can be available with accurate information for your day-to-day questions, and help you actually do the suggestions you’ve been given.

 One of my favorite ways to guide a woman and her family through a pregnancy is through the use of a Physical Therapist/Doula combo.
 I don’t choose favorites, but if I did, here’s one: